RiverArchitect/RA_wiki/wiki/Troubleshooting.md

  - **`WARNING: Non-numeric values in data.`**
     - *Cause:*   Raised by the interpolation functions of the `Interpolator` class (`.site_packages/riverpy/cInterpolator.py`) when the x data points that should get an interpolated y-value are not numeric.
-    - *Remedy:*  Check the condition flow duration and / or time duration curve and remove any non-numeric value from the discharge columns.
+    - *Remedy:*  Check the condition flow duration and/or time duration curve and remove any non-numeric value from the discharge columns.

  - **`WARNING: Old logfile is locked [...].`**
     - *Cause:*   Raised by the `logging_start(logfile_name)` function (multiple classes) when the logfiles are locked by another process.
-The parenthesis `[...]` indicate the concerned run task.
+The parenthesis `[...]` indicates the concerned run task.
     - *Remedy:*  Ensure that the logfiles of the concerned module are not opened in any other process or program.

  - **`WARNING: Substituting user-defined crit. lifespan (...) with ....`**